jchris/use-fireproof/docs/connect.md

 ```

 The call to `cx.authorize(email)` will send the user a validation email from web3.storage.
 Once they click the link, they will be able to read and write to the cloud.
 Logging into the app from another device is as simple as entering the same email address.
 Fireproof automatically syncs a copy of the database to the new device.
 Connected devices continue to sync.

+In the repo, there is a [full plain JavaScript application](https://github.com/fireproof-storage/fireproof/blob/main/packages/fireproof/test/www/todo.html) that utilizes `connect` as well as the sharing features described below.
+You can [try a running copy of it here.](https://fireproof.storage/test/todo.html)

 #### Note: Device Authorization